Would you believe us if we told you plants don’t actually need soil to grow?

 “Very often, house plants are accidentally neglected as their owners forget to water them,” says Rhoades.
 “Plants suited to growing in water can be left for weeks – even months – without additional care.”

-Growing your plants in water also means less pests: “Many pests in one way or another rely on and breed in soil.”
+Growing your plants in water also means fewer pests: “Many pests in one way or another rely on and breed in soil.”

 From an aesthetic point of view, while the focus is usually on the foliage of a plant, actually being able to see the roots of the plants can be quite beautiful.